Back to Tax Tips

 The six-year rule

-CRA guidelines say you should keep tax records and supporting documents for at least six years.
+CRA requires you to keep your tax records and supporting documents for at least six years from the end of the tax year they relate to.
+This is a legal requirement under the Income Tax Act, not just a guideline.
 For a self-employed person, that means every receipt, invoice, mileage log, and business bank statement, going back far enough that a reassessment notice is not a surprise.

 Six years is a long time to hold onto a shoebox.